 - Whole grains like oats

-- Diuretic foods like cucumber, cranberry, watermelon, celery, etc.
+- Diuretic foodsi XFoods that naturally help your body get rid of excess salt (sodium) and water. like cucumber, cranberry, watermelon, celery, etc.

 - Enough protein